MicrosoftDocs/memdocs/sccm/osd/deploy-use/manage-windows-as-a-service.md

  You can create a basic servicing plan from the Windows 10 servicing dashboard.
 After you specify the name,  collection (only displays the top ten collections by size, smallest first), deployment package (only displays the top ten packages by most recently modified), and readiness state, Configuration Manager creates the servicing plan with default values for the other settings.
 You can also start the Create Servicing Plan wizard to configure all of the settings.
 Use the following procedure to create a servicing plan by using the Create Servicing Plan wizard.

 > [!NOTE]
 >  Beginning in Configuration Manager version 1602, you can manage the behavior for high-risk deployments.
 A high-risk deployment is a deployment that is automatically installed and has the potential to cause unwanted results.
 For example, a task sequence that has a purpose of **Required** that deploys Windows 10 is considered a high-risk deployment.
-For more information, see [Settings to manage high-risk deployments for System Center Configuration Manager](../../protect/understand/settings-to-manage-high-risk-deployments.md).
+For more information, see [Settings to manage high-risk deployments](../../protect/understand/settings-to-manage-high-risk-deployments.md).

 #### To create a Windows 10 servicing plan